 1. Subject name Legal framework of autonomous vehicles 2.
 Subject name in Hungarian Autonóm járművek jogi keretei 3.
-Role ос 4.
+Role 4.
 Code GT55M420 5.
 Evaluation type m 6.
 Credits 2 7.
 Weekly contact hours 2 lecture 0 practice 0 lab 8.
 Curriculum Α 9.
-Working hours for fulfilli ng the requireme ents of the subject 60 hours Contact hours 28 hours Preparation for seminars 0 hours Homework 0 hours Reading written materials 8 hours Midterm preparation 24 hours Exam preparation 0 hours 10.
-Department Department of B usiness Law 11.
-Responsible lecturer Dr. Grad-Gyenge e Anikó 12.
-Lecturers Dr. Grad-Gyenge e Anikó 13.
-Prerequisites - (-), -; - (-), -; - (-), -
+Working hours for fulfill ing the requirem ents of the subject 60 hours Contact hours 28 hours Preparation for seminars 0 hours Homework 0 hours Reading written materials 8 hours Midterm preparation 24 hours Exam preparation 0 hours 10.
+Department Department of I Business Law 11.
+Responsible lecturer Dr. Grad-Gyen ge Anikó 12.
+Lecturers Dr. Grad-Gyeng ge Anikó 13.
+Prerequisites - (-), -

-The objective of the course is to introduce the students into the legal environment of the autonomous vehicles, including especially the basic principles and guidelines and the present and possible future framework of these laws.

-Autonomous vehicles in the recent legal environment, esp. a) public law and private law questions.
+The objective of the course is to introduce the students into the legal environment of the autonomous vehicles, including especially the basic principles and guidelines and the present and possible future framework of these laws. - Autonomous vehicles in the recent legal environment, esp. a) public law and private law questions.
 Autonomous vehicles in the private and public laws, legal frameworks of administrative laws, registrations, torts and product liability, warranty, software-law issues, risk-management, contract-management, insurance issues, b) Data protection (privacy) and data safety issues c) relevant criminal law issues.
 Autonomous vehicles in the recent legal environment.
-Criminal issues, and criminal liability

-Autonomous vehicles in the Future. a) Types and definitions of autonomous and automated cars.
+Criminal issues, and criminal liability - Autonomous vehicles in the Future. a) Types and definitions of autonomous and automated cars.
 Minimum requirements, technical compliance standards. b) Future use of autonomous cars and its possible effects on law - use in controlled environments, ride services, etc. c) Human - machine interface and its legal problems; new requirements - e.g. driving licence standards for the human "element" of the system.

-- Knows the basic directions of the autonomous regulatory environment of autonomous vehicles. - Knows the basic administrative requirements of the legal environment. - Is familiar with the fundamental private law (liability and contract law) related to autonomous vehicles. - Is familiar with the fundamental data-law context of autonomous vehicles. - Is familiar with the fundamental criminal relations related to autonomous vehicles.

-- Be able to navigate the regulatory context of autonomous vehicles, identify the main directions of the current legal environment. - Is able to identify legal issues related to autonomous vehicles and to identify possible relationships.

-- Endeavor to take account of the legal context of autonomous vehicles, to identify legal risks and to determine compliance points for normative subsystems.
-Open to regulatory approaches to problems and tasks raised by new systems. - Is able to perform the assigned tasks in a team.

-- Is able to independently model a related legal problem. - Is responsible for performing a legal analysis, taking into account the basic questions of the regulatory environment. - In the performance of its tasks, strives for technical activity that meets the normative requirements
+- a) knowledge: knows the basic directions of the autonomous regulatory environment of autonomous vehicles - knows the basic administrative requirements of the legal environment - is familiar with the fundamental private law (liability and contract law) related to autonomous vehicles - is familiar with the fundamental data-law context of autonomous vehicles - is familiar with the fundamental criminal relations related to autonomous vehicles - b) skills: be able to navigate the regulatory context of autonomous vehicles, identify the main directions of the current legal environment - is able to identify legal issues related to autonomous vehicles and to identify possible relationships - c) attitude: endeavor to take account of the legal context of autonomous vehicles, to identify legal risks and to determine compliance points for normative subsystems; - open to regulatory approaches to problems and tasks raised by new systems - is able to perform the assigned tasks in a team - d) autonomy and responsibility: Is able to independently model a related legal problem - is responsible for performing a legal analysis, taking into account the basic questions of the regulatory environment - in the performance of its tasks, strives for technical activity that meets the normative requirements